Crooked Creek Retreat and Outfitters Adventures

 Alaska just as wild as you want it!

-6 nights 1st class lodging, all meals, 4 activities including a fly out for bear viewing or bear viewing fishing .$1,959 Auntie Dorothy Suggests, Kenai Fjords Cruise, Bear Viewing fly out, Kayaks, and a river fishing trip, then you can spnd a day clam digging, sight seeing, hiking or add a horseback riding adventure.
+6 nights 1st class lodging, all meals, all activities as much fishing as you would like, Auntie Dorothy Suggests, Kenai Fjords Cruise, Bear Viewing fly out, Kayaks, and a river fishing trip, then you can spnd a day clam digging, sight seeing, hiking or add a horseback riding adventure.
 You can also add a sled dog kennel tour and cart ride the same day you take your fjords cruise, Call Auntie Dorothy 907-260-9014 with any questions or to book your Alaska Vacation Call for rates if you are accompaning a fisherman on our all inclusive rate.

 well as information on what wildlife is currently on the trails.
 These trails are suitable for all hikers from small children to elderly.
 Endless possibilities await you in the Silak Lake area, or check the Russian River hiking trail that is about 3 miles long and paved leading to a wood platform overlooking the falls where Bears can be seen fishing.